devadathanmb/personal-blog/src/pages/about.md

 title: "About"
 ---

-Who am I?
-If you've been paying attention, you might have a hint.
-I'm Devadathan M B, a 2024 Computer Science Engineering graduate, currently diving into the world of software engineering as an intern at Fyle.
+Well, who am I?
+I'm Devadathan M B, a 2024 Computer Science Engineering graduate, currently working as a Member of Technical Staff (MTS) at [Fyle](https://www.fylehq.com/).

-My days are filled with the challenge of crafting efficient backend systems that never quite meet my own high standards.

-But don’t take that too seriously—I’m focused on backend work for now, though I’m open to tackling any challenging problem that comes my way.
+My days are spent learning and crafting backend systems, and I bet I pick up something new every day.
+I’m definitely more of a backend guy, but hey, I think [React compiler](https://react.dev/learn/react-compiler) is cool, and [Qwick signals](https://qwik.dev/docs/components/state/) are pretty neat too.
+So don’t underestimate my frontend knowledge, even if I still might struggle with centering a div at times.

-Outside of tech, I’m a passionate advocate for open-source software, driven by the values of freedom and collaboration championed by the Linux and FOSS community.
+Outside of tech, I’m a big supporter of open-source software, driven by the freedom and collaboration ideals of the [Linux](https://linux.org/) and [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) community.

-Well, that’s still some tech, I guess? 😄 Anyway, if you’re interested in exploring a variety of perspectives on life and technology, and how they intersect, feel free to stick around.
-It’s all about trying to make sense of this chaotic world we live in.
+Yeah, that’s still tech-related, but if you’re interested in different takes on life and tech and how they intersect, feel free to stick around.
+It’s all about making sense of this chaotic world we live in.

 ## Tools I use

 Just to remind myself, what even am I using.

 - **Editor**: [Neovim](https://neovim.io/)
+  - Or [VSCode](https://code.visualstudio.com/) when I need to get some actual work done lol
 - **Personal Desktop**: [Arch Linux](https://www.archlinux.org/)
 - **Terminal**: [Alacritty](https://github.com/alacritty/alacritty)
 - **Others**: [Tmux](https://github.com/tmux/tmux)